scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 As mentioned, case classes support functional programming (FP):

-- In FP you try to avoid mutating data structures.
+- In FP, you try to avoid mutating data structures.
   It thus makes sense that constructor fields default to `val`.
   Since instances of case classes can’t be changed, they can easily be shared without fearing mutation or race conditions.
 - Instead of mutating an instance, you can use the `copy` method as a template to create a new (potentially changed) instance.